-During this part of the surgery, the stomach is divided into a large portion, and a much smaller portion.
-The small part of the stomach is then sewn or stapled together to make a small pouch (this part is sometimes called "stomach stapling").
-The small stomach pouch can only hold a cup or so of food.
+During this part of the surgery, the stomach is divided in two -- a large portion, and a much smaller one.
+Then, in a process sometimes called "stomach stapling,” the small part of the stomach is sewn or stapled together to make a pouch, which can hold only a cup or so of food.

 With such a small stomach, people feel full quickly and eat less.
 This strategy is also called "restrictive," since the new stomach size restricts food intake.

-In this part of the surgery, the new, small stomach pouch is disconnected from the first part of the small intestine (the duodenum).
-The surgeon then reconnects the stomach to a portion of intestine slightly further down (the jejunum).
-This surgical technique is called a "roux-en-Y."
+The new, small stomach pouch is disconnected from the first part of the small intestine (the duodenum), and then connected to a portion of the small intestine slightly farther down (the jejunum).
+This surgical technique is called a "Roux-en-Y."

-Nearly 1% to 5% of people have serious or life-threatening complications after gastric bypass surgery, such as:
+Nearly 1% to 5% of people have serious or life-threatening complications, such as: